mlenzen/collections-extended/README.rst

 There are four new classes provided:

 bag
   This is a bag AKA multiset.
-See http://en.wikipedia.org/wiki/Multiset frozenbag
+frozenbag
   This is a frozen (hashable) version of a bag. setlist